-The Query Specification (see org.overlord.rtgov.active.collection.QuerySpec in the API documentation) is comprised of the following information:
+The Query Specification is comprised of the following information:

 Attribute Description collection The active collection name. predicate Optional.
 If defined with the parent name, then can be used to derive a child collection that filters its parent's content (and notifications) based on the predicate. parent Optional.
-If deriving a child collection, this field defines the parent active collection from which it will be derived. maxItems Defines the maximum number of items that should be returned in the result, or 0 if unrestricted. truncate If a maximum number of items is specified, then this field can be used to indicate whether the Start or End of the collection should be truncated. style Allows control over how the results are returned.
+If deriving a child collection, this field defines the parent active collection from which it will be derived. maxItems Defines the maximum number of items that should be returned in the result, or 0 if unrestricted.

+Attribute Description truncate If a maximum number of items is specified, then this field can be used to indicate whether the Start or End of the collection should be truncated. style Allows control over how the results are returned.
 The value Normal means as it appears in the collection.
-The value Reversed means the order of the contents should be reversed. properties Map of key/value pairs, used when creating a derived collection.
-Currently the only relevant property is a boolean called active , defaults to true, which can be used to force queries on the derived collection to be evaluated when information requested, in situations where the predicate is based on volatile information.
+The value Reversed means the order of the contents should be reversed.